Batman conversations

 Despite the outcome of statutory process, we remain committed to renaming of the park and will continue to engage with the Wurundjeri Woi-wurrung Corporation and the Darebin community in the planning, design and implementation of permanent signage for the main park entry.
 The process will consider feedback provided during the earlier community conversations.

 The renaming is more than just a replacement of one name with another.
-In the spirit of truth-telling and justice for Aboriginal people, the City of Darebin, the 'Wurundjeri Council' and the Darebin Aboriginal Advisory Committee are committed to ensuring that the life and legacy of John Batman is still visible in the park alongside the multiple stories and histories of the park that enhance our city.
+In the spirit of truth-telling and justice for Aboriginal people, Darebin City Council, the 'Wurundjeri Council' and the Darebin Aboriginal Advisory Committee are committed to ensuring that the life and legacy of John Batman is still visible in the park alongside the multiple stories and histories of the park that enhance our city.

 For the time being, we have removed the Batman Park archway following recent damage to the sign.
 The sign has been removed to protect it from further damage, ensure the area surrounding the entrance is safe to pedestrians and to ensure its safekeeping for possible future use within the park once the proposed park renaming is approved.